How to Store Root Vegetables in the Ground

 Carrots and turnips can withstand cold weather and light frosts

-Beets — Will stand their ground at sustained temperatures of 30 °F (-1 °C).
-If left in the garden all winter the roots will produce very early spring greens.
-Make sure to harvest them before they regrow these leaves or the flesh will be woody.
+Beets will stand their ground at sustained temperatures of 30 °F (-1 °C).
+If left in the garden all winter, the roots will produce very early spring greens.
+If you’re harvesting for the root only, eat them before they regrow these leaves, or the flesh will be woody.

 Winter Gardening: Storing Root Vegetables in the Ground

-Cereriac — cannot withstand a hard freeze but will tolerate light frosts, especially with protective mulch.
-Like carrots, they can be stored in boxes of damp sand.
+Celeriac cannot withstand a hard freeze but will tolerate light frosts, especially with protective mulch.
+Like carrots, you can store them in boxes of damp sand.

-Kohlrabi — this above the ground ‘root’ vegetable gets sweeter after a frost.
-It doesn’t like hard freezes though so protect them with straw until you need them.
+Kohlrabi is an above-ground ‘root’ vegetable that becomes sweeter after a frost.
+It doesn’t like hard freezes, though, so protect it with straw mulch until you need it.

 Winter Gardening: Storing Root Vegetables in the Ground

-Parsnips — the cold makes the parsnips even sweeter!
-They’re hardier than carrots, though in the same family, and will survive until spring if left in the ground.
-Temperatures of down to 0 °F (-18 °C) won’t phase them if mulched.
+Parsnips are very hardy and usually survive until spring if left in the ground.
+Temperatures down to 0 °F (-18 °C) won’t phase them if mulched.
+A bonus of leaving them in the ground is that they tend to be sweeter after a frost.

 Winter Gardening: Storing Root Vegetables in the Ground

-Radishes — there’s a world of radish varieties out there including some rather large winter types.
-These take longer to grow and will not become woody if left a little longer in the soil.
-I can recommend Black Spanish Radishes for in-situ storers.
+Winter radishes take longer to grow than salad radishes and will not become woody if left a little longer in the soil.

 Winter Gardening: Storing Root Vegetables in the Ground